-NOTE 14 - SUPPLEMENTAL RETIREMENT PLAN
+NOTE 13 - SUPPLEMENTAL RETIREMENT PLAN

-The Town has a defined contribution supplemental retirement plan that covers full time employees, except for police and fire department employees.
+The Town has a defined contribution supplemental retirement plan that covers full time employees except for police and fire department employees.
 The plan was adopted on October 1, 1987.
 Employees are eligible for normal retirement after age 68.
 If a participant terminates their employment prior to the age of 65, they will be entitled to 100% of their contributions made and a percentage of the contributions made by the town based on completed years of service.

-In order to participate in the plan, an employee must contribute an amount equal to 3% of their earnings.
-A participant may then make voluntary contributions up to an addition 10% of their earnings.
-The Town contributes 5% of the participant's total earnings to the plan.
-Covered wages paid under this plan during 2022 were \$3,048,618 or 36.7% of total wages of \$8,320,092.
-Employee contributions included additional voluntary contributions to the plan were \$127,642 or 4.2% of covered wages.
+In order to participate in the plan an employee must contribute an amount equal to 3% of their earnings.
+A participant may then make voluntary contributions up to an additional 10% of their earnings.
+The Town contributes 5% of participant's total earning to the plan.
+Covered wages paid under this plan during 2023 were \$2,759,043 or 31.6% of total wages of \$8,722,330.
+Employee contributions included additional voluntary contributions to the plan were \$109,080 or 4.0% of covered wages.

 TOWN OF WINDHAM, NEW HAMPSHIRE

 NOTES TO THE BASIC FINANCIAL STATEMENTS

 AS OF AND FOR THE FISCAL YEAR ENDED

-DECEMBER 31, 2022
+DECEMBER 31, 2023

-NOTE 15 - POSTEMPLOYMENT BENEFITS OTHER THAN PENSIONS (OPEB)
+NOTE 14 - POSTEMPLOYMENT BENEFITS OTHER THAN PENSIONS (OPEB)

-15-A New Hampshire Retirement System (NHRS)
+14-A New Hampshire Retirement System (NHRS)